WilliamRover/BreakingIn/README.md

 Game is set in the imaginative city of Lavanda, of country United Island.

 ## INSTALLATION
-Click on the Releases section or download from the Exports folder
+Click on the Releases section

 - Windows: download the BreakingIn.exe
 - Linux: download the BreakingIn.x86_64